olexandr-konovalov/olexandr-konovalov.github.io/_pages/about.md

-I am a Fellow of the [Software Sustainability Institute](https://www.software.ac.uk/), and an [Instructor](https://carpentries.org/instructors/) and a [Trainer](https://carpentries.org/trainers/) for [the Carpentries](https://carpentries.org/), where I am also coordinating the [Ukrainian Carpentries Community](https://ukrainian-carpentries.github.io/).
+I am a Fellow of the [Software Sustainability Institute](https://www.software.ac.uk/), and an [Instructor](https://carpentries.org/instructors/) and a [Trainer](https://carpentries.org/trainers/) for [the Carpentries](https://carpentries.org/), where I am also coordinating the [Ukrainian Carpentries Community](https://ukrainian-carpentries.github.io/) and participating in the [Carpentries in St Andrews](https://carpentries.wp.st-andrews.ac.uk/).

 I am also an editor of several journals publishing on research software: the [Journal of Open Source Software](https://joss.theoj.org/),